-1. Application 1-A Applicant and premis ses Applic ation Type: Variation of a Premises Licer nce, Licensing Act 2003 Applic ation received date: 24 March 2023 Applic Maison Estelle Limited Premis Maison Estelle Premis ses address: 6 Grafton Street London Ward: West End W1S 4EQ Cumulative Impact Area: None Special Consideration Zone: None ses description: Tthe premises operates as a Grade I listed Georgian build ' Club from a variati on description: The application proposes to by regularising the existing to and Lower Ground Floor on extend hours across all floor.
-No changes are being sough licensable activities on Sund erminal hours for the Wednesday to Satur s Monday to Satur to existing condi he Basement turday.
-And day. tions, any Premis ses licence history: The premises has had the be 2017.
-The current premises viewed at Appendix 1 of this licence history at Appendix licence (22/11947/ s report along with /LIPVM) can be Applic ant submissions: As part of the application the following documents: on letter sent to the e objector.
-Applic ant amendments: Following the agreement of or Police Service and an interest the capacity for premises after exceed 425 excluding staff.
-The full set of conditions can sted party the appl er 01.00 hours so licant has limited they shall not
+1. Application Application 1-A Applicant and premis ses Applic ation Type: Variation of a Premises Licer nce, Licensing Act 2003 Applic ation received date: 24 March 2023 Applic Maison Estelle Limited Premis Maison Estelle Premis ses address: 6 Grafton Street London Ward: West End W1S 4EQ Cumulative Impact Area: None Special Consideration Zone: None Premis ses description: Tthe premises operates as a Grade I listed Georgian build ' Club from a Variati on description: The application proposes to vary the existing Premises Licence by regularising the existing terminal hours for the Basement and Lower Ground Floor on Wednesday to Saturday.
+And extend hours across all floors Monday to Saturday.
+No changes are being sought to existing conditions, any licensable activities on Sundays or non-standard timings.
+Premis ses licence history: The premises has had the be 2017.
+The current premises viewed at Appendix 1 of this licence history at Appendix licence (22/11947/ s report along with LIPVM) can be Applic ant submissions: As part of the application the applicant has provided the following documents: • A copy of the mediation letter sent to the objector. • An acoustics report • Dispersal Policy • Observations by independent licensing consultant These can be found at Appendix 3.
+Applic ant amendments: Following the agreement of conditions with the Metropolitan Police Service and an interested party the applicant has limited the capacity for premises after 01.00 hours so they shall not exceed 425 excluding staff.
+The full set of conditions can be seen at Appendix 4 .

-1-B Current and proposed licensable activities, areas and hours.
+1-B Current and proposed licensable activities, areas and hours ---